s-sandoval/s-sandoval.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Hi!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello, I'm Santiago Sandoval Ruiz.
+I'm Santiago Sandoval Ruiz.
 I am a Sociologist (BA) from the Pontifica Universidad Católica _(Pontifical Catholic University)_ of Chile, and I'm currently studying an MA in Sociology in the same university.

 My research focuses on social theory, historical sociology and the philosophy of social sciences.
 Theoretically, I study how the social sciences theorize and constitute their empirical objects, analyzing specifically the many ways how the social sciences intervene in the world they try to study.
 Empirically, I  focus on the importance of the historical in the analysis of the social sciences by using case-studies of past events in order to test theories, hypothesis and illuminate current phenomena.
 Methodologically, I use qualitative techniques, mixing case studies with content analysis and in-depth interviews.